 Battery health is the single most important spec to check.
 Apple Certified Refurbished and Samsung Certified Re-Newed guarantee a brand-new battery, so health starts at 100%.
 Network programmes including O2 Like New and Vodafone Certified Pre-Owned guarantee at least 80% battery health on arrival - the same threshold Apple uses to define a battery as 'normal'.
 Back Market and Mozillion typically promise 85-90% on Excellent grade, dropping to 80%+ on Good and Fair.
 If a listing doesn't state a battery health figure, walk away.

 Warranty length separates the good sellers from the great ones.
 Apple Certified Refurbished comes with a full one-year Apple warranty identical to new, extendable with AppleCare+.
-Samsung Certified Re-Newed, Back Market, Mozillion and Music Magpie all offer 12 months.
+Samsung Certified Re-Newed, Back Market, Mozillion and Grade Mobile all offer 12 months.
 O2 Like New gives 12 months as standard and up to 36 months on Plus and Ultimate Plan contracts.
 Vodafone Certified Pre-Owned includes 24 months.
 Anything shorter than 12 months on a refurbished phone in 2026 should raise a red flag.

 Savings vs new vary by model and age.
 A 12-month-old flagship in Excellent grade typically saves 25-35%, a two-year-old flagship 40-50%, and a three-year-old flagship 55-65%.
 Don't expect huge discounts on the very latest models in their first six months; refurbished supply is thin and pricing barely moves until volume builds up.